-A couple of weeks after the Italian women’s national team triumphed as continental champions, their male compatriots followed suit and topped the podium at the men’s CEV Volleyball European Championship for the seventh time in history, but first in the last 16 years, to improve their EuroVolley medal count to seven golds, four silvers and three bronzes.
-On Sunday evening in Katowice, their captain and setter Simone Giannelli led the young Italian squad to a dramatic five-set victory over Slovenia and well deserved the MVP of the tournament award.
+A couple of weeks after the Italian women’s national team triumphed as continental champions, their male compatriots followed suit and topped the podium at the men’s CEV Volleyball European Championship for the seventh time in history, to improve their EuroVolley medal count to seven golds, four silvers and three bronzes.
+On Sunday evening in Katowice, their captain and setter Simone Giannelli led the young Italian squad to a dramatic five-set victory over Slovenia and earned the tournament's MVP award.

 MVP Giannelli leads Italy to European crown

-For Slovenia, this was the third silver within the last four editions of the continental championship.
+For Slovenia, it was the third silver in the last four editions of the continental championship.
 Hosts Poland finished on a high note, taking the bronze.

-In front of the packed stands at the Spodek Arena, Italy came back from a set down twice in the gold medal match to push the game to a tie-breaker, and quickly recovered from an early Slovenian 3-0 lead in the fifth to march on to a 3-2 (22-25, 25-20, 20-25, 25-20, 15-11) victory.
-While changing opposites during the fourth set, with sub-in Yuri Romano shining both in offence and from the serving line, may have been key to Italy’s turnaround, it was 19-year-old rising star Alessandro Michieletto whose spikes and aces served as the true momentum changer in the tie-breaker.
+In front of the packed stands at the Spodek Arena, Italy came back from a set down twice to push the final to a tie-breaker, and quickly recovered from an early Slovenian 3-0 lead in the fifth set to march on to a 3-2 (22-25, 25-20, 20-25, 25-20, 15-11) victory.
+While substituting opposites during the fourth set may have been key to Italy’s turnaround, it was 19-year-old rising star Alessandro Michieletto whose spikes and aces served as the true momentum changer in the tie-breaker.
 The young outside finished the match with 17 points (including three aces and two blocks), four short of teammate Daniele Lavia’s match high of 21 points (also including three aces and two blocks).
-Alen Pajenk made 16 points for Slovenia.
+Alen Pajenk scored 16 points for Slovenia.

 “This win was incredible!
 This group is really great and we showed it on the court.
-The key to this victory were our hearts.
+The key to this victory was our passion.
 We served well and, in general, we played well.
 I am just really happy!” said Lavia.

 Italy’s Michieletto tallied 133 points across the nine matches played at EuroVolley to stand second in the overall scorers chart, 40 short of Dutchman Nimir Abdel-Aziz, who piled up 173 points in seven games.
 Michieletto’s 21-ace count was second only to the 23 aces delivered by Croatia’s Leo Andric in six matches.
 Poland’s Piotr Nowakowski was the best blocker of the tournament on 32 stuffs, 10 clear of the next best, Italy’s Simone Anzani.